 In order to get approval to your Erasmus Training Agreement by UT side (required!), you should additionally submit to your Insitute/Collage/School (not required from recent graduates):

 The following factors, among others, will be taken into account in the selection procedure for the grant: the connection between the student's current study programme and planned traineeship abroad; the student's command of languages; the student's academic achievements, etc.

 Before going abroad, you should enter into an Erasmus programme grant agreement with UT.
 Under this agreement, students undertake to do the traineeship at the foreign university or other institution during the period set out in the agreement and to submit written confirmation from the partner university of their traineeship achievements.
 The agreement also stipulates the amount of the grant.
 In the event that students fail to perform their obligations under the agreement, the university is entitled to demand repayment of the grant and cancel the traineeship period.

 The Erasmus traineeship grant does not cover all of the expenses of working abroad.
 The grant is first and foremost meant to cover your travel costs and the gap in living standards in different countries.
 Be prepared to cover the cost of your traineeship to a certain extent yourself.
 The university will transfer your grant to your (Estonian) bank account immediately prior to the traineeship period (usually within two weeks of you signing the grant agreement).
 The size of the grant is determined separately each year and the exact size of the grant is not known at the time the competition is going on.
 NB!
 The host institutions do not offer free accommodation!

-The European Commission's grant amounts for academic year 2018/19 and 2019/20 (2018 application round) for UT students for traineeships abroad are the following:
+The European Commission's grant amounts for academic year 2019/20 (2018, 2019 project) for UT students for traineeships abroad are the following: